Golden age of American animation: Mickey Mouse

-While Disney was finishing the remaining cartoons for Mintz, Disney and his staff secretly came up with a new cartoon character to replace Oswald — Mickey Mouse.
+While Walt Disney was finishing the remaining cartoons for Mintz, he and his staff secretly came up with a new cartoon character to replace Oswald—Mickey Mouse.

 The inspiration for Mickey has never been clear.
-Walt Disney said that he came up with the idea on the train ride back to Los Angeles shortly after the confrontation with Mintz, but other records say that he came up with the idea after he returned to the studio.
-Walt Disney once said that he was inspired by a pet mouse he once had at the old Laugh-O-Grams studio, but more commonly said that he chose a mouse because a mouse had never been the central character of a cartoon series before.
+Disney said that he came up with the idea on the train ride back to Los Angeles shortly after the confrontation with Mintz, but other records say that he came up with the idea after he returned to the studio.
+Disney once said that he was inspired by a pet mouse he once had at the old Laugh-O-Grams studio, but more commonly said that he chose a mouse because a mouse had never been the central character of a cartoon series before.

 In 1928, Plane Crazy became the first entry into the Mickey Mouse series; however, it was not released because of a poor reaction from test screenings and failed to gain a distributor.
 The second Mickey Mouse cartoon The Gallopin' Gaucho also failed to gain the attention of the audience and a distributor.
 Disney knew what was missing: sound.
 Sound film had been captivating audiences since 1927 with The Jazz Singer and Walt decided that the next cartoon Steamboat Willie would have sound.
-Steamboat Willie was not the first sound cartoon, Max and Dave Fleischer had produced Song Car-Tunes since 1926.
+Steamboat Willie was not the first sound cartoon, Max and Dave Fleischer had produced Song Car-Tunes since 1926 after the release of the sound film Don Juan.
 However, they failed to keep the sound synchronized with the animation and the main focus of the cartoons were the bouncing ball sing-a-longs.
 The Song Car-Tunes were not a success and some staff members doubted whether a cartoon with sound would be successful.
-So Disney arranged a special preview screening with the music and sound effects being played live behind stage through a microphone.
+Disney arranged a special preview screening with the music and sound effects being played live behind stage through a microphone.
 The Steamboat Willie test screening was a success and managed to gain a distributor, Celebrity Pictures chief Pat Powers.
-However, the first attempt to synchronize the sound with the animation was a disaster with the timing being all wrong.
-In order to finance the second recording, Walt sold his car.
-This time he used a click track to keep his musicians on the beat (Disney later learned that it was easier to record the dialogue, music and sound effects first and animate to the sound).
-Little more than a month before Steamboat Willies premiere, Paul Terry released his sound cartoon Dinner Time; however it was not a financial success and Walt Disney described it as "a bunch of racket".
+However, the first attempt to synchronize the sound with the animation was a disaster.
+In order to finance the second recording, Disney sold his car.
+This time he used a click track to keep his musicians on the beat (he later learned that it was easier to record the dialogue, music and sound effects first and animate to the sound).
+Little more than a month before Steamboat Willies premiere, Paul Terry released his sound cartoon Dinner Time; however it was not a financial success and Disney described it as "a bunch of racket".